-This course builds on the foundations of Biology and Earth and Space Science and is designed to be the equivalent of a collegelevel introductory environmental science course.
-Students will engage in the practices of science and engineering to construct an understanding of the interrelationships among elements of the natural world, environmental problems, and the relative risks associated with them.
+This course builds on the foundations of the earth, life, and physical sciences and is designed to be the equivalent of a college-level introductory environmental science course.
+Students will engage in the Science and Engineering Practices to construct understanding of the interrelationships among elements of the natural world, environmental problems, and the relative risks associated with them.
 Descriptive laboratory field investigations will emphasize detailed observation, data recording, data interpretation, and statistical analysis.
-Completion of Earth Science, Biology, and Chemistry are recommended.
-Concurrent enrollment in or completion of Physics is also recommended.
 It is recommended that students in this course take the AP Exam when it is offered in May.

-Animals may be dissected in this course.
+Note: Animals may be dissected in this course.
 Alternatives to dissection are available.